Fraud-Detection-and-Defense/lego-docs/README.md

 **RUN**

-Once we’ve got that, we’ll add some RUN statements: these are commands which mimic command line commands. we’ll create a directory to receive our analysis.
+Now we’ll add some `RUN` statements.
+These are commands which mimic command line commands. we’ll create a directory to receive our analysis.

 ```jsx
 *FROM rocker/r-ver:3.4.4*